Vishalsutariya/ReactVideoPlayer/README.md

 > npm start
 ```

-you can checkout deployed videoplayer by visiting this site --> https://fast-youtube.netlify.app/
+you can checkout deployed videoplayer demo by visiting this site --> https://fast-youtube.netlify.app/